zerotier/docs/docs/sockets/tutorial.html.md

   - Use most of the same setup code as the [Pingable Node](#pingable-node-part-1) example
   - Set up a TCP server and client
-  - Echo a simple messages between the two
+  - Send a short message between the two

 To see full source code of the following with proper error and exception handling, see [libzt/examples](https://github.com/zerotier/libzt/tree/master/examples) and [libzt/test](https://github.com/zerotier/libzt/tree/master/test).